kbhedi715881/notes/README.md

 - "Today's programming wisdom is: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
 This quote resonates in coding as it reminds us that clear, concise, and maintainable code is often more valuable than complex and elaborate solutions.
 Strive to write code that is easy to understand, debug, and enhance; remember that someone else (or even your future self) will likely read or modify it someday."

 In practical terms, this means using appropriate design patterns, minimizing unnecessary complexity, commenting your code effectively, and continuously refactoring to keep it clean and efficient.
 It also highlights the importance of modularization and adhering to the KISS (Keep It Simple, Stupid) principle, a timeless guideline in software engineering that promotes creating systems that are as simple as possible, but no simpler.

+# 2024-02-22
+- "Today's programming wisdom is: 'Premature optimization is the root of all evil' — Donald Knuth.
+It reminds us to focus on writing clear, maintainable code first and optimize only when necessary, based on data and profiling.
+This quote cautions against over-engineering and encourages a thoughtful balance between performance and readability."

+In longer form: The essence of today's programming wisdom lies in understanding that trying to improve performance too early in the development process without concrete evidence can lead to complex, hard-to-maintain code.
+It advocates for initially creating straightforward solutions with good design principles, then refining and optimizing them as needed, guided by metrics and actual requirements rather than speculative assumptions about performance bottlenecks.